electricduck/clunkerbot/README.md

 Heck, yeah.
 It's so simple even an idiot can do it.

+**Remember, you don't need to run this yourself &mdash; unless you're interested in adding new features, or fixing them, or you're just that kinda bloke.
+A working version is available at [@clunkerbot](https://t.me/clunkerbot), which is always kept up-to-date!**

 ~~If you are an idiot, head over the [releases](https://github.com/electricduck/clunkerbot/releases) page for pre-built binaries.
 I'm not judging.~~

 #### Prerequisites